 - Don’t give in to pressure.
 If you are told that in order to receive a certain benefit you must sign up immediately, remind yourself that decisions made under pressure often do not turn out well.
 If the offer is legit, why is it so urgent?

-Can a timeshare be a good purchase?
+Is a timeshare a good deal?
 Yes, in some cases, but only if you know exactly what you’re getting and what you’re not getting and have made a rational and informed decision to go ahead with the purchase.